divyashah99/Youtube-API-Analysis/README.md

 ### Data Pre-processing

 The retrieved data undergoes cleaning and transformation to facilitate analysis.
-This includes handling NULL values, converting data types, and extracting additional features.
+This includes checking for NULL values, converting data types, and extracting additional features.

 ### Exploratory Data Analysis (EDA)